tus/tus-resumable-upload-protocol/protocol.md

 ```

 In the first request the string `hello` was uploaded while the second file now
-contains ` world` with a leading space.
+contains ` world` with a leading whitespace.

 The next step is to create the final upload consisting of the two earlier
 generated partial uploads.
 In following request no `Upload-Length` header is